rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 The data we will be using in this lab comes from the stool of three groups of mice that are of different ages (e.g. young, middle, and old).

+You should attempt to answer tutorial questions on your own and then check the [answer sheet](PICRUSt-Tutorial-Answers) to make sure you are on track.

 **Author**: Morgan Langille

 **First Created**: June 2016 for CBW Metagenomics, Vancouver